spakai/service_mesh_consul/README.md

 ## Notes
 - This setup is for local development and demonstration only.
 - For production, use Consul Connect with sidecar proxies for secure mTLS communication.
+Check out branch convert-project-to-use-consul-connect in this repo for an example
 - The Flask development server is not suitable for production workloads.

 ---